samirans89/IOSWebViewCertPinning/README.md

 # IOSWebViewCertPinning
-Demo App for Self Signed SSL certificate validation by Bundling and Pinning it within the iOS app
+Demo App for Self Signed SSL certificate validation for WebViews by Bundling and Pinning it within the iOS app